JPMS is an international, quarterly, peer-reviewed and open access journal that aims to promote research in the broader field of healthcare.

 A minimum of 1500 words and 20 references are mandatory for a review article.
 However good reviews should have 3500+ words with more than 80 references.
 Figures/illustrations/tables/charts are encouraged and maximum of 10 are allowed.
 An article should divide the topic in appropriate subheadings to make the content easy to comprehend.

 Editorials are often solicited but rarely unrequited editorials are also entertained.
 These are articles that contain annotations and deduction of original articles that have been published previously in the journal.
 They can have any topic related to scientific knowledge and may reflect personal opinions.
 They can contain one table or a figure with maximum 10 references and 900 words.
-Senior Editors, Editors and Associate Editors along with the Faculty Advisors are eligible for writing editorials.
+Editors and Peer Reviewers are eligible for writing editorials.
 A maximum of three editorials are allowed per issue.
 JPMS follows the policy of personal invitations to renowned scholars to submit Guest Editorials.